 Transparency during a crisis is absolutely paramount; with conflicting reports and the buzz of rumours often occurring in the wake of an international emergency, being presented with information that is clear and practical is key.

-A TMC should take the time to not only answer your questions, but also to talk you through what will happen over the next few days; what will be communicated to travellers, how their safety will be ensured, any rearranged travel details etc. Also, your TMC will be in touch with the Foreign Office and so they should be able to pass on any official, recommended advice.
+A TMC should take the time to not only answer your questions, but also to talk you through what will happen over the next few days.
+For example, what will be communicated to travellers, how their safety will be ensured, any rearranged travel details etc. Also, your TMC will be in touch with the Foreign Office and so they should be able to pass on any official, recommended advice.

 5. Alerts for travellers